 NAICS is the product of a cooperative effort on the part of the statistical agencies of the United States, Canada, and Mexico.
 Employers with similar production processes are classified in the same industry.
-NAICS focuses on how products and services are created, as opposed to SIC which focuses on what is produced.
-Using NAICS yields significantly different industry groupings than those produced using SIC.
-Due to these differences in NAICS and SIC structures, NAICS data will not be directly comparable to the SIC based data for earlier years.
+NAICS focuses on how products and services are created.

-- How to Request a NAICS Code Change?
+- How Can an Employer Request a NAICS Code Change?

 - Where Can I Learn More?

 What Are the Basics About Industry Codes?